kreauniv/comp308/source/piclang.rst

 For what are you going to build a language for if you don't understand it in the first place?
 We'll need to --

-1. Get a sense of the "vocabulary" we want for working with pictures.
+1. Get a sense of the ":index:`vocabulary`" we want for working with pictures.

 2. Get a sense of how we wish to be able to generate pictures, transform them or combine more than one to form a new picture.

-3. Figure out the essence of picture composition -- i.e. a minimal "core" language in which we we can express the ideas we're interested in.
+3. Figure out the essence of picture composition -- i.e. a minimal ":index:`core
+   language`" in which we we can express the ideas we're interested in.
 Translate more specific ideas into this core language.

 Note that we do not need to get all of this right at the first shot.
 We can take some reasonable steps and improve what we have at hand when we recognize the opportunity.
 To do that effectively, we'll need to keep our eye on the mentioned "minimal core" as we go along.

+.. index:: Guy Steele, Growing a language talk

 .. admonition:: **Credits**